d3xtr4/cambrilearn-speedcontrol/README.md

 ## Installation

 1. Install the TamperMonkey browser extension
-2. Create a new script in TamperMonkey
+2. Create a new script in TamperMonkey (Note: Remember to turn on Developer Mode for your Browser Plugin to allow TamperMoney to inject code.
+See https://www.tampermonkey.net/faq.php#Q209)
 3. Copy the contents of `TamperMonkeyScript.js` into the new script
 4. Save the script
 5. Navigate to CambriLearn and enjoy variable speed control!